JimMadge/donate/README.md

 This ensure that the user can donate an amount they are happy with, weighted as they like and that the individual donations will be significant.

-## Problems
+## New Problems

 This system is certainly not perfect.
 Here are some problems I can see,

 - Making donations requires discipline and manual intervention, unlike services like [Liberapay](https://liberapay.com/)
-- The amounts and regularity at which projects will receive donations in unpredictable which could make their financial planning more difficult
+- The amounts and regularity at which projects will receive donations is unpredictable which could make their financial planning more difficult